yomnabarakate21/problem_solving/README.md

 - ### problem#3.py:

   Given the root to a binary tree, implement serialize(root), which serializes the tree into a string, and deserialize(s), which deserializes the string back into the tree.

+- ### problem#4.py:

+  Given an array of integers, find the first missing positive integer in linear time and constant space.
+In other words, find the lowest positive integer that does not exist in the array.
+The array can contain duplicates and negative numbers as well.

+  For example, the input [3, 4, -1, 1] should give 2.
+The input [1, 2, 0] should give 3.

+  You can modify the input array in-place